-A. Overview of Existing Regulatory Definition
+A. Overview of Existing Regulatory Definition.

-ERISA has a functional definition of a fiduciary.
+ERISA has a functional definition of a fiduciary that focuses on a person's actions.
 If you provide "investment advice" within the meaning of ERISA, you are automatically deemed to be a fiduciary.
 Under the current regulation, a person is deemed to provide fiduciary investment advice if: